Preparing Manuscripts

 Citations

-All references listed in the Reference section at the end of the manuscript must be cited in the text.
+All references listed in the References section at the end of the manuscript must be cited in the text.
 Reference citations must include the author’s surname and the year of publication, according to the following style.

 In a direct citation, place only the date within parentheses: Author (2020).